Your personalised timetable will be sacred to you during your studies, so we’ve made it easy for you to access it whenever you need it.

 Why can I not see my timetable?

-Your timetable will be made available closer to the start of term, however the following things need to have occurred in order for your personalised timetable to be visible:
+Your timetable will be made available from 6 September 2021, however the following things need to have occurred in order for your personalised timetable to be visible:

 - First year students must make sure that they have fully enrolled in order to view their personalised timetables.